-Background: In April of 2018 I was diagnosed as having mild hypothyroidism after seeing a functional medicine doctor.
-I had low T4/ no T3, low hormones, low HCL, and no period for years.
+Background: In April of 2019 I was diagnosed with having mild hypothyroidism after seeing a functional medicine doctor.
+I had low T4/ no T3, low hormones, low HCL, and had not received a period for years.
 Since then I have been on and off thyroid medication, added in many supplements to my diet, changed my exercise routine, and successfully had a period every month (although cycle time is still not ideal), normalized my thyroid & hormone levels, and been clear to stop my medication.
 This is the story of what I did to heal my hormones and thyroid. *** There are TLDR bullet points at the bottom of this point!

-- Honestly I think I developed mind hypothyroidsm due to the high stress and damage I did to my body back when I had my eating disorder.
-I was under-eating at the time while severely over exercising.
+- Honestly I think I developed mild hypothyroidsm due to the high stress and damage I did to my body back when I had an eating disorder.
+I was under-eating while severely over exercising.
 I was already in a state of distress after being in an unhealthy relationship that led me to becoming depressed.
-At the time I was on birth control, and had been getting a cycle, but didn’t realize that that cycle was not a “true” cycle or representation of my hormones.
-For all I know, I probably didn’t have a period from 2008 (under 90 lbs) – December of 2018 when I finally got it.
+Although I was on birth control and had been getting a cycle, I didn’t realize that that cycle was not a “true” cycle or representation of my hormones.
+For all I know, I probably didn’t have a period from 2008 (under 90 lbs) – December of 2018 when I finally got it back.

 - What made me initially want to get checked?